knokko/vk-compressor/README.md

 ### Performance
 From my rough measurements (on my PC):
-- The bc1 encoder can compress ~12M pixels in ~22ms,
+- The bc1 encoder can compress ~40M pixels in ~1.2ms,
+  which is ~33M pixels per millisecond*
+- The bc4 encoder can compress ~80M pixels in ~0.5ms,
-  which is ~500k pixels per millisecond
+  which is ~160M pixels per millisecond*
 - The bc7 encoder can compress ~48M pixels in ~36 seconds,
   which is ~1.33k pixels per millisecond
   (but note that encoding bc7 images is inherently difficult)